Last updated February 21, 2020

 (f) upload or share any content that is unlawful, harmful, threatening, abusive, tortious, defamatory, libelous, vulgar, lewd, profane, invasive of another's privacy, or hateful;

-(i) disrupt, interfere with, or inhibit any other user from using the Services (such as stalking, intimidating, or harassing others, inciting others to commit violence, or harming minors in any way),
+(j) disrupt, interfere with, or inhibit any other user from using the Services (such as stalking, intimidating, or harassing others, inciting others to commit violence, or harming minors in any way);

-(k) place advertisement of any products or services in the Services;
+(l) place advertisements of any products or services in the Services;

 7.2 Indemnification.
-You will indemnify us and our subsidiaries, affiliates, officers, agents, employees, partners, and licensors from any claim, demand, loss, or damages, including reasonable attorneys' fees, arising out of or related to your content, your use of the Services, or your violation of these Terms.
+You will indemnify us and our subsidiaries, affiliates, officers, agents, employees, partners, and licensors from any claim, demand, loss, or damages, including reasonable attorneys' fees, arising out of or related to Your Content.

-8.1 TO THE MAXIMUM EXTENT PERMITTED BY LAW, WE DISCLAIM ALL WARRANTIES EXPRESS OR IMPLIED, INCLUDING THE IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, TITLE, AND NON-INFRINGEMENT OF THIRD PARTY RIGHTS.
+8.1 TO THE MAXIMUM EXTENT PERMITTED BY LAW, WE DISCLAIM ALL WARRANTIES EXPRESS OR IMPLIED, INCLUDING THE IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, AND NON-INFRINGEMENT OF THIRD-PARTY RIGHTS.
 WE MAKE NO COMMITMENTS ABOUT THE CONTENT WITHIN THE SERVICES.
-TO THE EXTENT PERMITTED BY LAW WE FURTHER DISCLAIM ANY WARRANTY THAT (A) THE SERVICES WILL MEET YOUR REQUIREMENTS OR WILL BE CONSTANTLY AVAILABLE, UNINTERRUPTED, TIMELY, SECURE, OR ERROR- FREE; (B) THE RESULTS THAT MAY BE OBTAINED FROM THE USE OF THE SERVICES WILL BE EFFECTIVE, ACCURATE, OR RELIABLE; (C) THE QUALITY OF THE SERVICES WILL MEET YOUR EXPECTATIONS; OR THAT (D) ANY ERRORS OR DEFECTS IN THE SERVICES WILL BE CORRECTED.
+TO THE EXTENT PERMITTED BY LAW WE FURTHER DISCLAIM ANY WARRANTY THAT: (A) THE SERVICES WILL MEET YOUR REQUIREMENTS OR WILL BE CONSTANTLY AVAILABLE, UNINTERRUPTED, TIMELY, OR ERROR- FREE; OR (B) THE QUALITY OF THE SERVICES WILL MEET YOUR EXPECTATIONS.

 8.3 Our Options for Infringement Claims.
-If any party is enjoined from using the Services, or if we believe that the Services may become the subject of a claim of intellectual property infringement or misappropriation of Confidential Information, we, at our option and expense, may: (i) procure the right for you to continue to use the Services; (ii) replace or modify the Services so as to make the Services non- infringing; provided, however, that the Services continue to conform to applicable descriptions and/or specifications; or (iii) terminate this Agreement, in which case we shall refund to you any and all subscription fees paid in advance by you for those Services not provided by us and provide, at your request and free of charge, your content in a mutually agreeable format.
+If any party is enjoined from using the Services, or if we believe that the Services may become the subject of a claim of intellectual property infringement or misappropriation of Confidential Information, we, at our option and expense, may: (i) procure the right for you to continue to use the Services; (ii) replace or modify the Services so as to make the Services non- infringing; provided, however, that the Services continue to conform to applicable descriptions and/or specifications; or (iii) terminate this Agreement, in which case we shall refund to you any and all subscription fees paid in advance by you for those Services not provided by us, and upon your request, and free of charge provide Your Content in a mutually agreeable format.
 Our exercise of any of the foregoing options constitutes our entire liability and your sole and exclusive remedy for infringement and misappropriations claims and actions against you.

 9.1 WE ARE NOT LIABLE TO YOU OR ANYONE ELSE FOR: (A) ANY LOSS OF USE, DATA, GOODWILL, OR PROFITS, WHETHER OR NOT FORESEEABLE; AND (B) ANY SPECIAL, INCIDENTAL, INDIRECT, CONSEQUENTIAL, OR PUNITIVE DAMAGES WHATSOEVER (EVEN IF WE HAVE BEEN ADVISED OF THE POSSIBILITY OF THESE DAMAGES), INCLUDING THOSE: (1) RESULTING FROM LOSS OF USE, DATA, OR PROFITS, WHETHER OR NOT FORESEEABLE, (2) BASED ON ANY THEORY OF LIABILITY, INCLUDING BREACH OF CONTRACT OR WARRANTY, NEGLIGENCE OR OTHER TORTIOUS ACTION, OR (3) ARISING FROM ANY OTHER CLAIM ARISING OUT OF OR IN CONNECTION WITH YOUR USE OF OR ACCESS TO THE SERVICES.
 NOTHING IN THESE TERMS LIMITS OR EXCLUDES OUR LIABILITY FOR CLAIMS RELATING TO DAMAGE TO TANGIBLE PROPERTY AND INJURY OR DEATH TO PERSONS.

-9.2 EXCEPT AS PROVIDED IN SECTION 8.2 (INDEMNIFICATION BY US) AND SECTION 10 (CONFIDENTIAL INFORMATION), OUR TOTAL LIABILITY IN ANY MATTER ARISING OUT OF OR RELATED TO THESE TERMS IS LIMITED TO $100 (USD) OR THE AGGREGATE AMOUNT THAT YOU PAID FOR ACCESS TO THE SERVICES DURING THE THREE-MONTH PERIOD PRECEDING THE EVENT GIVING RISE TO THE LIABILITY, WHICHEVER IS LARGER.
+9.2 EXCEPT AS PROVIDED IN SECTION 8.2 (INDEMNIFICATION BY US) AND SECTION 10 (CONFIDENTIAL INFORMATION), OUR TOTAL LIABILITY IN ANY MATTER ARISING OUT OF OR RELATED TO THESE TERMS IS LIMITED TO THE AGGREGATE AMOUNT THAT YOU PAID FOR ACCESS TO THE SERVICES PRO-RATED FOR THE PAYMENTS ATTRIBUTABLE TO THE SIX-MONTH PERIOD IMMEDIATELY PRECEDING THE EVENT GIVING RISE TO THE LIABILITY.
 THIS LIMITATION WILL APPLY EVEN IF WE HAVE BEEN ADVISED OF THE POSSIBILITY OF THE LIABILITY EXCEEDING THE AMOUNT AND NOTWITHSTANDING ANY FAILURE OF ESSENTIAL PURPOSE OF ANY LIMITED REMEDY.